-- Vote FOR proposals to authorize preferred stock in cases where the company specifies the voting, dividend, conversion, and other rights of such stock and the terms of the preferred stock appear reasonable.
-Consider company-specific factors including: - o Past Board Performance: the company's historical use of authorized preferred shares over the previous three years; - o The Current Request: 1) disclosure on specific reasons/rationale for the proposed increase; 2) the dilutive impact of the request; and 3) disclosure of specific risks to shareholders of not approving the request; - o Whether the shares requested are blank check preferred shares that can be used for antitakeover purposes.
+Taft-Hartley Advisory Services Recommendation: Vote for proposals to authorize preferred stock in cases where the company specifies the voting, dividend, conversion, and other rights of such stock and the terms of the preferred stock appear reasonable.
+Consider company-specific factors including:

+- Past Board Performance: the company's historical use of authorized preferred shares over the previous three years; - The Current Request: 1) disclosure on specific reasons/rationale for the proposed increase; 2) the dilutive impact of the request; and 3) disclosure of specific risks to shareholders of not approving the request; - > Whether the shares requested are blank check preferred shares that can be used for antitakeover purposes.